JohnPeng47/codesearch-backend/README.txt

       2. Find that clusters generated by GPT tend to be biased towards selecting for chunks that close together in the directory layout
 6. Generate summaries for chunks
 7. (ROADMAP) Code search

+# Questions
+1. Why chunk and not just cluster at the file level?
+Chunking gives much more granular results, and in the future roadmap, I plan to explore using the clusters as a basis for a RAG system, so it makes sense to use chunks as the "base unit" of retrieved code.

 # Honorable Mentions
 The original idea was inspired for Microsoft's https://github.com/microsoft/graphrag; figured that code dependency edges probably should convey way more information than generic entity relation graphs